cloud-ark/kubeplus/README.md

 </p>

-KubePlus comes with a control center to manage application SaaS.
+KubePlus comes with a control center to manage application SaaS across multiple Kubernetes clusters.
 The control center contains embedded Prometheus to track application resource consumption.
 You can host the control center yourself.
-For support,you can purchase our [subscription](https://cloudark.io/kubeplus-saas-manager).
-The control center enables providers manage their application SaaS across multiple Kubernetes clusters.
+For support, you can purchase our [subscription](https://cloudark.io/kubeplus-saas-manager).
 See the control center in action [here](https://youtu.be/ZVhTE6WSjVI).

 ## Try